kariljordan/ASEE/README.md

-# ASEE
+# About
-Papers for the American Society for Engineering Education
+Repository to collaborate on ASEE papers